 I studied at the University of Texas at Austin (Ph.D.
-1987), Université d”Aix-Marseille, France (D.E.A.
+1987), Université d"Aix-Marseille, France (D.E.A.
 1980), University of North Carolina at Chapel Hill (M.A.
 1979), Central College, Pella, IA, USA (1976), and at the Federal University of Espírito Santo, in Vitória, Brazil.
-Hence, my academic preparation includes studies in Brazil, USA and France, in Linguistics, especially in Phonetics and Phonology, Romance Languages, Literature, and SLA.
-My Ph.D. dissertation adapted to Brazilian Portuguese Dennis Klatt’s model on segment duration of speech sounds for speech synthesis, developed for American English at MIT.
-My study of Klatt’s work showed me how models can reveal and predict speech patterns in discourse.
-Although Klatt’s work was developed for artificial speech, my experience with his work allowed me to have better educated guesses of how natural languages work.
+Hence, my academic preparation includes studies in Brazil, USA and France, in Linguistics, especially in Phonetics and Phonology, Speech Prosody, Romance Languages, Literature, and SLA.
+My Ph.D. dissertation adapted to Brazilian Portuguese Dennis Klatt's model on segment duration of speech sounds for speech synthesis, developed for American English at MIT.
+My study of Klatt's work showed me how models can reveal and predict speech patterns in discourse.
+Although Klatt's work was developed for artificial speech, my experience with his work allowed me to have better educated guesses of how natural languages work.
 I am currently interested in the study of speech prosody by means of musical notation to describe and analyze human languages.
-I have a book contract with Springer in the series Prosody, Phonology, Phonetics, for a book on Spanish and Portuguese pronunciation using my recent work in speech prosody.
+I have a book contract with Springer in the series Prosody, Phonology, Phonetics, for a book on Spanish and Portuguese pronunciation.
+I am currently (2019-2020) working on a research collaboration in Paris, France, at the Ircam (https://www.ircam.fr/), to study speech and language using musical notation, as a member of the Sound Analysis-Synthesis team, with Nicolas Obin.

 My teaching is related to my views in research.
 I use the classroom experience in my research, and provide students with opportunities to experience the relationship of teaching and research.
 I have a very good idea of what it takes to acquire a new knowledge in a classroom setting.
 In addition to being a teacher and a researcher I am still a successful learner of additional languages and of academic topics of my interest.
 Part of my confidence regarding how we learn can be attributed to enlightening statement by Edgar Allan Poe: "Abstruseness is a quality appertaining to no subject of human consideration, per se.
 To him who approaches them by properly graduated steps, all topics are alike in facility of comprehension."
 I share this confidence with my students.